SmarDex-Ecosystem/usdn-contracts/whitepaper/whitepaper.typ

 When opening a new position, the user deposits assets as collateral and indicates their desired liquidation price, which is used to calculate the position's leverage.
 The entry price is taken from an oracle.
-When closing a position, users withdraw part or the entirety of the current value of their position, including any profit and loss resulting from the asset's price action.
+When closing a position, users withdraw part or the entirety of the current value of their position, including any

-== Liquidation <sec:liquidation>
+@pnl resulting from the asset's price action.

 == Position Value, Profits and Losses <sec:long_pnl>